WHAT IS THE RIGHT TIME TO INCREASE PRICING ON WASHERS AND DRYERS?

 6. When soap starts to show up into the toilet of the store next door you have someone who has seriously over-soaped.
 Increasing the size of the drain will have limited benefit.
 Increasing the size of the vent will also have limited benefit.
 The vents are necessary to create air pressure for proper draining.
 I believe these over-soaping problems are a result of a lack of educational effort on the part of the Laundromat owner.

-7. This is the recommended solution: first, goop the wall, at a cost of $25.00 for Henry's and second make a brick "holding pen" at a cost of about $100.00 if the first solution does not solve the problem.
+7. This is the recommended solution: first, goop the wall, at a cost of about $25.00 for materials and second make a brick "holding pen" at a cost of about $100.00 only if the first solution does not solve the problem.

-8. You can get a large bottle of liquid Downey since it quickly breaks down soap suds and pour some into each washer to break down the soap that remains inside a washer.
-The residue from the previous over-soaping is often combined with soap of a new over-soaping customer and adds to the problem.
+8. You can get a large bottle of liquid Downey since it quickly breaks down soap suds and pour some into each washer to break down the soap that remains inside a washer after a use.
+The residue from the previous over-soaping is often combined with the soap of a new over-soaping customer and really adds to the problem.
 Downey added to a washer during the suds episode will quickly control the situation.